 If you are pregnant, please let me know, so that I can adapt the class to suit you.

 All information given will be treated in complete confidence.

 Q: I have never done any Yoga before, is it okay to attend your classes?

 Q: Do I have to book for the classes or workshops?

 A: Yes please, just contact me direct so I will know when to expect you.
-If possible, do try to arrive 10 minutes early so you can make yourself comfortable and for me to say hello.
+If possible, do try to arrive 10 minutes early so you can make yourself comfortable and settled.

 Q: What do I wear?

 A: Wear layers of light clothes that you feel comfortable moving in.
 If possible, avoid any clothing that is constrictive as it may limit the natural flow of the breath.
 You may want to bring a top layer such as a jumper or a blanket and a pair of warm socks for the relaxation at the end of the class.
 Yoga is always practiced in bare feet to prevent slipping.

 Q: Do I need to bring a mat?

 A: No, you can borrow a mat.
 If you then decide that you want to continue with yoga; for hygienic reasons it is advisable that you buy one of your own.
-I also provide other yoga equipment to suit your needs and practice.
+There are plenty of props to borrow too.

 Practical advice that is beneficial to support your yoga experience

 If you have any health issues please notify me before the class.
 Not all the practices are suitable or appropriate for everyone all of the time.

 Do not practice on a full stomach.
 Eat at least three hours beforehand.
 If you need to, eat a light healthy snack – e.g. a banana is suitable.